Skip to Main Content

 Design is usually a collaborative effort.
 People usually enter these fields by working as part of a team at an established business.
 Even those workers who eventually become self-employed need to confer with clients and with workers such as engineers and contractors who will implement their designs.
 As a result, good communication skills are important in this field.
 These include not only the technical skills for communicating designs but also the people skills for persuading others and for working well within a team environment.

-Design firms and freelance designers at all levels found themselves canceling, rescheduling, and revising projects for clients when the coronavirus outbreak reached the U.S. in 2020.
-The pandemic caused many companies to temporarily close or shift to remote working platforms.
-Changes in consumer demand and supply chain disruptions for manufactured products led many companies to rethink their business models as well as their design needs.
+The pandemic disrupted the design industry in 2020 and 2021.
+Many companies closed temporarily or shifted to remote working platforms.
+Changes in consumer demand and supply chain disruptions for manufactured products led companies to rethink their business models as well as their design needs.
 The general economic slump caused by the pandemic slowed the pace of business.
 Service and entertainment businesses closed for long periods of time and canceled events, ending the need for design support for promotional and other materials.
 While still-employed designers found it possible to telecommute and freelancers often already worked from a home office, the available work shrank.
 Interior design suffered from decreased demand as construction projects slowed.
 Landscape designers found it easier to continue working as outdoor projects experienced fewer restrictions.

-As of early 2021, the graphic design industry in the U.S. is valued at $12.7 billion business, and is projected to grow by 4.1 percent in 2021 compared to the previous year.
-The interior design industry is a $14 billion business, the industrial design market is valued at $3 billion, and the landscape design sector is valued at $5.6 billion.
-Overall, the U.S. design industry is expected to grow in the coming years as the pandemic becomes contained and the economy rebounds.
+Post pandemic, the design industry has recovered and is expected to continue rebounding to varying degrees.
+According to the research group IBISWorld, the graphic designers industry in the U.S. is valued at $16.9 billion business, and is projected to grow by 2 percent from 2024 through 2029.
+Steady growth is expected in the graphic design industry because companies will be focused on advertising and marketing projects to recapture consumers' attention.
+The interior design industry is a nearly $26 billion business, the industrial design market is valued at $5.1 billion, and the landscape design sector is valued at $8.5 billion.
+Overall, the U.S. design industry is expected to grow in the coming years as the economy strengthens.
 Businesses and consumers will have improved economic situations and more disposable income for design projects.
-The research group IBISWorld predicts growth in demand for interior design services through 2025 due to the expected surge in nonresidential and residential construction.
+IBISWorld predicts growth in demand for interior design services due to the expected increase in nonresidential and residential construction.
 The landscape design sector will also experience increased demand, particularly for small-scale design projects, due to the increase in construction.
-Strong growth is expected in the graphic design industry because companies will be focused on advertising and marketing projects to recapture consumers' attention.

 Graphic Design